 What to See:

-- National Portrait Gallery
+- Marvel at the National Portrait Gallery

-- Buckingham Palace
+- Stroll up the Mall to Buckingham Palace

 - Boat Cruise along River Thames

-- London Eye
+- Take a ride on the London Eye

-- People watching in Trafalgar Square
+- People watch in Trafalgar Square

-- Big Ben
+- Walk from the Big Ben across the Thames

-- Hyde Park
+- Rent a paddle boat in Hyde Park

-- Notting Hill
+- Stroll along Portobello Road in Notting Hill

 What to Eat: